mkhraijah/PowerModelsADA.jl/docs/src/newalgorithm.md

 end
 ```

-The second function is the build function, which build the subproblem.
-For a regular OPF problem with specific objective function you can use the following function template without any modification.
-However, the objective function needs to be defined as a separate function.
+The second function is the build function, which builds the `PowerModels` object of the subproblem.
+The subproblems typically have the same variables and constraints as the central OPF problem and differ in the objective functions.
+To build a subproblem with the same variables and constraints as the central OPF problem with a specific objective function, we need to define the objective function using the template shown below.
+The objective function definition takes the `PowerModels` object and returns a `JuMP` expression.
+You can use the internal helper function `_var` to obtain the `JuMP` model variables' object defined in the `PowerModels` object.

 ```julia
 "build PowerModel using xx algorithm"